The American Automobile Industry in World War Two

 Sunlight Electric Division: Sunlight made small motors for washing machines and was merged into Packard Electric Division on July 1, 1943.
 See Packard Electrical Division page for information.

 United Motors Service, Inc.: This was the distribution division to provide both parts and service to GM vehicles.
-In November of 1942 United Motors took over management of the Lima, OH Tank Depot which during the war prepared many vehicles for the war in Europe, including the M-5 light tank, the T-26 Pershing tank, and the M4 Sherman amphibious tank that was used on D-Day.
+In November 1942 United Motors took over management of the Lima, OH Tank Depot which during the war prepared many vehicles for the war in Europe, including the M-5 light tank, the T-26 Pershing tank, and the M4 Sherman amphibious tank that was used on D-Day.
 See the United Motors Service page for more information on it and the Lima Tank Depot.

 Email us at: Webmaster